Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 To see all the different things you can put into a config file check out the [Celestial Body schema]({{ 'Celestial Body Schema'|route}}).

 Check out the rest of the site for how to format [star system]({{ 'Star System Schema'|route}}), [dialogue]({{ 'Dialogue Schema'|route}}), [ship log]({{ 'Shiplog Schema'|route}}), and [translation]({{ 'Translation Schema'|route}}) files!

+### Using the Prop Placer

+The Prop Placer is a tool that lets you manually place details from inside the game.
+Once enabled, press "G" and your currently selected prop will be placed wherever your crosshair is pointing.

+How to Enable:
+1. Pause the game.
+You will see an extra menu option titled "Toggle Prop Placer Menu".
+Click it
+1. The prop placer menu should now be open.
+At the bottom of the menu, you will see a list of mods.
+Click yours.
+  1. This menu scrolls.
+If you do not see your mod, it may be further down the list.
+1. The Prop Placer is now active!
+Unpause the game and you can now place Nomai vases using "G"

+What's that?
+You want to place something other than just vases?
+Well I can't say I agree with your choices, but here's how you would do that.

+How to Select Props:
+1. Pause the game again.
+The prop placer menu should still be visible.
+1. At the top of the menu, you'll see a text box contianing the path for the vase.
+Replace this with the path for the prop you want to place.
+For example: `DreamWorld_Body/Sector_DreamWorld/Sector_DreamZone_1/Props_DreamZone_1/OtherComponentsGroup/Trees_Z1/DreamHouseIsland/Tree_DW_M_Var`
+  1. Tip: use the Unity Explorer mod to find the path for the object you want to place.
+You only have to do this once.
+1. Unpause the game and press "G".
+Say hello to your new tree!
+1. Pause the game again.
+You will now see the prop you just placed on the list of recently placed props just below the "path" text box.
+1. Click on the button titled "Prefab_NOM_VaseThin".
+You can now place vases again.

+Extra features:
+1. Made a mistake? **Press the "-" key to undo.** Press the "+" key to redo.
+1. If you have the Unity Explorer mod enabled, you can use this to tweak the position, rotation, and scale of your props.
+Your changes will be saved.
+1. Want to save some recently placed props between game launches?
+On the recently placed props list, click the star next to the prop's name to favorite it.

 ## Publishing Your Mod